Moment of truth nears for nuclear waste time bomb

 Across the Baltic Sea, Sweden is working on a similar project at Oskarshamn.
 The legal permissioning process lags that of Finland, with a recommendation to the government possible in 2017 and then a 10-year construction period.

-"A realistic time for operating a facility is at the end of the 2020s," said Christopher Eckerberg, managing director of SKB, which is owned by Vattenfall, German E.ON and Fortum.
+"A realistic time for operating a facility is at the end of the 2020s," said Christopher Eckerberg, managing director of SKB, which is owned by Vattenfall [VATN.UL], German E.ON and Fortum.

 "The critical part is public acceptance."